PhoenixTales/phoenix-docs/story/Lore/orcish.md

 **Created:** 12.01.2021
 **Changed:** 01.12.2021

-Info: Everything about the orcish language and runes.
+Info: Everything about the orcish language and runes as used in Phoenix.

 ## Orcish Runes